robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py MertonCouncil https://myneighbourhood.merton.gov.uk/Wasteservices/WasteServices.aspx?ID=XXXXXXXX
 ```

-Note: Follow the instructions [here](https://myneighbourhood.merton.gov.uk/Wasteservices/WasteServicesSearch.aspx) until you get the "Your recycling and rubbish collection days" page then copy the URL and replace the URL in the command (the Address parameter is optional).
+Note: Follow the instructions [here](https://myneighbourhood.merton.gov.uk/Wasteservices/WasteServicesSearch.aspx) until you get the "Your recycling and rubbish collection days" page, then copy the URL and replace the URL in the command.

 ---